nawarian/The-PHP-Website/source/_posts_en/1-real-life-tdd-with-php.blade.md

   - languages
 meta:
   description:
-    In this publication I explain how I approach Test-Driven Development while using PHP.
+    This is how I approach Test-Driven Development (TDD) with PHP.
     The main focus is on the feedback loop tdd provides and which tools are suitable to bring us there when programming PHP.
   twitter:
     card: summary
     site: '@nawarian'